SHOCK CINEMA

 MEET THE HOLLOWHEADS (1989).

 Barely remembered, this sci-fi/comedy attempts to cross FATHER KNOWS BEST with BRAZIL, and is one of the most bizarre pics of all time (not successful, mind you -- but certainly bizarre).
-Directed by special effects wiz Tom Burman, it offers up a futuristic vision that mixes unfathomable technology, slimy creatures and pitch black humor within the framework of your typical domestic sitcom.
-John Glover plays the unflappable father, Henry Hollowhead, who works at United Umbilical, while Mom (Nancy Mette) spends the day preparing a sumptuously disgusting dinner for hubbie's sadistic boss.
+Directed and co-written by special effects wiz Tom Burman, it offers up a futuristic vision that mixes unfathomable technology, slimy creatures and pitch black humor within the framework of your typical domestic sitcom.
+John Glover plays the unflappable father, Henry Hollowhead, who works at United Umbilical, while Mom (Nancy Mette) spends the day preparing a sumptuously disgusting dinner for hubbie's sadistic boss, Mr. Crabneck (Richard Portnow).
 Her "special" treat is a thick, raw slice of a toad-like creature, wrapped in pre-processed dough.
 Their youngest son, Billy, hangs out with a trouble-making friend (the ever-creepy Joshua Miller, best remembered from RIVER'S EDGE and NEAR DARK); older brother Bud plays an instrument that has a chicken-like creature strapped to it; and a pre-stardom Juliette Lewis is 14-year-old daughter Cindy, who sports a hot pink baby doll dress and misuses "softening jelly."
 On top of all that, everything in sight is made out of umbilical tubing, from phones to kitchen utensils.
 There's a tank in the living room, housing a pile of tentacles connected to an ever-watchful eyeball.
 And feeding grandpa involves a gigantic, hypodermic-like pump.
 Confused?
 You aren't the only one.
-This movie plunges the viewer into a totally alien household, and doesn't explain a thing.
+This movie plunges the viewer into a totally alien household, and doesn't explain a damned thing.
 Of course, a few items are best left in the dark, like getting "hopped up on butt polish."
-In terms of gorgeously offbeat production design, this comes off like "Pee Wee Herman's Blade Runner".
+In terms of gorgeously offbeat production design, this comes off like "Pee Wee Herman's BLADE RUNNER".
 Unfortunately, although it's unquestionable outrageous, little of it is funny.
-A weird and wonderful cinematic misfire, alternately repulsive and ridiculous, and featuring a brief appearance by Bobcat Goldthwait as a cop -- and, you know, it's probably the only film in history that could make Bobcat look normal.
+A weird and wonderful cinematic misfire, alternately repulsive and ridiculous, it features appearances by THE GOONIES' Anne Ramsey (in her final film), Donovan Scott, plus Bobcat Goldthwait as a cop -- and, you know, it's probably the only film in history that could make Bobcat look comparatively normal.

 © 1995 by Steven Puchalski.